The Clorox Company (CLX). Below are some highlights from the above linked analysis:

 4. Graham Number

-CLX is trading at a discount to only 1.) above.
+CLX is trading at a premium to all four valuations above.
 Since CLX's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a slight discount to its calculated fair value of $65.46.
-CLX earned a Star in this section since it is trading at a fair value.
+When also considering the NPV MMA Differential, the stock is trading at a 20.5% premium to its calculated fair value of $89.95.
+CLX did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 2. Debt To Total Capital

 3. Key Metrics

 CLX earned two Stars in this section for 1.) and 3.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
 CLX earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
 The company has paid a cash dividend to shareholders every year since 1968 and has increased its dividend payments for 39 consecutive years.